Apillon/apillon-services/README.md

 ### Develop

-To develop all apps and packages, run the following command:
+To run all apps and packages in develop mode, run the following command:

 ```
 npm run dev
 ```

+Please see detailed instructions for debugging and testing here: [Debug & test docs](/docs/debug-and-test.md)

 ### Deploy